iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Mode
 #####
-This parameter determines how the module interprets a setpoint command, i.e., what does it mean for the module to go to 50% or 100%?
+This parameter determines how the module interprets a setpoint command, i.e., what should the module do when receiving a 50% or 100% throttle command?
 Is that meant to be a fraction of the battery voltage, a specific drive voltage, or a velocity?
 The list below provides a brief introduction to each of the 3 possible modes:

   * **PWM**: This mode means that the module will apply a fraction of the battery voltage as its drive voltage when given a setpoint.
 For example, if your battery voltage is 20V, and you send a 50% command, then the module will apply a 10V drive voltage.

     * Despite the similar naming, this mode has nothing to do with using the Standard PWM hobby protocol

-  * **Voltage**: This mode interprets the commands as a fraction of the maximum voltage set in the Tuning tab.
+  * **Voltage**: This mode interprets the commands as a fraction of the **Max Volts** set in the Tuning tab.
 So, if your maximum voltage was set at 8V, and you sent a 25% throttle command, the module would apply a drive voltage of 2V.
-  * **Velocity**: This mode interprets the command as a fraction of the maximum velocity set in the Tuning tab.
+  * **Velocity**: This mode interprets the command as a fraction of the **Max Velocity** set in the Tuning tab.
 So, if your maximum velocity was set at 100 rad/s, and you sent a 25% throttle command, the module would try to spin at 25 rad/s.

 The meaning of this parameter is covered in greater detail in the :ref:`throttle_mode_maximums_directions` section of the Feature Reference Manual.